If you’d like to try a listen, here you go!

 Naturally, news of the cash bonanza had reached my ears in Halifax, but I wasn’t remotely tempted to sell.
 The house was meant to be a retirement nest egg, and my tenants were awesome.
 And hey, if it ain’t broke, don’t fix it.

 Course, the only constant being change, didn’t my tenants email me this winter and unexpectedly give notice.
 In the last month and a half attempts to rent the house had turned up nada, making me readdress the sell or rent situation.

 When I don’t know what to do, I just do.
-So in my customary be prepared for anything fashion, I’d arranged for the shipping container to be dropped at the house.
+So in my girl scout ‘be prepared for anything fashion,’ I’d arranged for the shipping container to be dropped at the house.
 Inside was enough furniture to pretty up house for market, though I’ve yet to know for certain if I want to sell or rent the sucker.

 On the weekend, I rally up a team of loyal friends via Huck Finn, “Let’s paint the fence.
 It’ll be fun!”
 And thank Goddess that even though they all thought the moving thing was well and done when I bought the Halifax house, they don’t abandon me for this next round of madness.

-Tuesday morning when I head to Toronto to spend time with my sons, I leave the Brandon house looking gorgeous.
+Tuesday morning when I head to Toronto to spend time with my sons, I leave behind the Brandon house, looking gorgeous.
 Wednesday, I fly back to Halifax, bringing with me my middle son Graham for a wee visit over Easter.